Argandov/gpt-projects/README.md

+# Tokenizer.py

+Pass it a file as an argument, "tokenize" its contents, and provide a total count at stdout.
+̣
+Simply `python3 tokenizer.py <my-file>` to get a complete count of its contents' Tokens

 # 1. GPT-File-Explorer.py

 GPT-File-Explorer.py is a Python program that uses the OpenAI GPT-3 API to provide chatbot functionality.
 It can also read a local file and process it according to the given prompt.
 See "usage" and "examples".
 It has an extra functionality for reading JSON files.